OferE/bit2c/Readme.md

 </code></pre>

 ## Overview
-The bit2c provides a way to work with bit2c the Israeli bitcoin exchange (www.bit2c.co.il).
+The bit2c module provides a way to work with bit2c: the Israeli bitcoin exchange (www.bit2c.co.il).
 The API is documented at: http://www.bit2c.co.il/home/api

 ## Usage